nezter/kimiya_about_me/site/content/_index.md

   - soicon: instagram
     .URL: https://www.instagram.com/
 blurb:
-  heading: Who am I?
+  heading: MY STORY
   aboutimage: img/img_7962e.jpg
   abouttext: Kimiya Taghian Omani received a full scholarship through Technical
     and Vocational University based on her outstanding academic achievements.
     Her experience allowed her to place in the top 2 percentile for university entrance exams in Iran.
 Her presentation in Istanbul, Turkey in 2016 and 2018, was published in the 2nd Internation conference on the New Horizon Science and Engineering.
 Based on the impact of the environment in the designing of architectural urban objects.
 She was an Architectural Assistant from 2017 to 2018 at Polsheer Architects.
 After gaining experience and excelling in her work, she accepted another position at Sabat Architects as an Architect, where she currently remains.
 aboutbutton:
   abouticon: icon-smile-fill
   aboutbtnText: About Me
   aboutbuttonURL: https://www.linkedin.com/in/kimiya-t-omani-04070b162/
 educationintro:
   educationheading: Education
-  educationtext: ________________________________________
+  educationtext: ...
 education:
   - school: Architecture School
     degree: Architecture